sportstalk247/sdk-multiplatform/docs/source/usage/chat_client.md

         }

         //
-        // If using KMPNativeCoroutines framework
+        // If using Async/Await
         //
-        import KMPNativeCoroutinesAsync

         let handle = Task {
             do {
-                let executeChatCmdResponse = try await asyncFunction(
+                let executeChatCmdResponse = try await chatClient.executeChatCommand(
-                    for: chatClient.executeChatCommandAsync(
                     chatRoomId: "080001297623242ac002",    // ID of an existing chat room
                     request: ExecuteChatCommandRequest(
                         command: "/high5 georgew",
                         userid: "023976080242ac120002" // ID of an existing user from this chatroom )
-                    )
                 )
                 // Resolve `executeChatCmdResponse` from HERE onwards(ex. update UI displaying the response data)...